modelbricks/modelbricks.github.io/pages/CM_Stites_EGFR.md

  DOI: <a href="https://doi.org/10.1016/j.bpj.2015.02.030">10.1016/j.bpj.2015.02.030 </a><br />

 ### Description
 This model describes the binding and phosphorilation of EGFR by many different proteins which can bind to six different receptors.
 A complete description can be found in the paper linked at the publication section.
-This completed and curated model has been broken into the # model bricks listed under <li> <a href="http://modelbricks.org/pages/egfrlist.md/"> EGFR Rule-Based ModelBricks.</a>
+This completed and curated model has been broken into the # model bricks listed under <a href="http://modelbricks.org/egfrlist/"> EGFR Rule-Based ModelBricks.</a>

 ### The curated model
 <center>